UniOfGreenwich/GEEN1064_RoboticArm/README.md

  * Eg Base to 60 degrees = **B60**

 The robotic arm is ready to receive commands when the led is ON.
-When the light is OFF when your command is being processed
+When the light is OFF when your command is being processed.

 ### Automation code